mzazon/awesome-cloud-projects/gcp/large-language-model-inference-tpu-ironwood-gke-volume-populator/large-language-model-inference-tpu-ironwood-gke-volume-populator.md

    echo "✅ GKE cluster created with TPU Ironwood compatibility"
    ```

-   The cluster is now operational with workload identity enabled, providing secure access to Google Cloud services and TPU resources.
+   The cluster is now operational with workload identity enabled and Volume Populator support, providing secure access to Google Cloud services and TPU resources.
 This foundation supports both training and inference workloads while maintaining enterprise-grade security and compliance standards.

 2. **Create Service Account and Configure Workload Identity**: